houzf/VASP-on-K-computer/README.md

 4. getjobs.sh: a shell script file to check the job status and the correspoding work directories.
    usage: chmod +x  getjobs.sh

+5. how to compile VASP 5.3.5:
+   For the 724th line of the subdftd3.F, it should be commented out.
+The variable 'volume' is defined but never used in this file.
+In the end of the compiling VASP, this line would cause an error: 'undefined  volume_'.
+   724 !
+REAL(q),external ::volume